markevans/dragonfly/extra_docs/Configuration.md

       c.url_path_prefix = '/images'                         # defaults to nil
       c.url_host = 'http://some.domain.com:4000'            # defaults to nil
+      c.url_suffix = '.jpg'                                 # defaults to nil - has no effect other than change the url

       c.protect_from_dos_attacks = true                     # defaults to false - adds a SHA parameter on the end of urls c.secret = 'This is my secret yeh!!'                  # should set this if concerned about DOS attacks